Charlottesville scene photographer Roseberry dies at 97

+Edwin "Flash" Roseberry, 97, died Thursday morning in California, where he moved from Charlottesville a few years ago.

-"He was a legend," says historian Coy Barefoot.
-"He documented the people, places, and events of central Virginia for decades."
+"He was a legend," said local historian Coy Barefoot.
+"He documented the people, places, and events of Central Virginia for decades."

 People are also reading…